10 Gorgeous Beaches with the Clearest Water in the World

 Elephant Beach—Havelock Island, India

 Perhaps best known for its water sports, Elephant Beach is definitely a destination for adventure-seekers who want the serenity of clear water beaches.
 Here are some of the excursions you can try: scuba diving, snorkeling (the vibrant reef starts at just 5 feet deep), trekking, riding in a seaplane, fishing, glass-bottomed boat rides, and even sea walking (where visitors are provided with a helmet to breathe underwater while they explore the seafloor).
-Check out the best beaches to visit with your family this summer.
+If you’re planning a trip with your relatives, these are the best beaches to visit with your family during the summer.

 Rabbit Beach—Sicily, Italy

 Rated the best beach in the world by TripAdvisor in 2013, this island in Italy is located 105 miles away from the mainland.
 Aside from its beauty, history is engraved in its rocky grottos.
 Once inhabited by Arabs, Greeks, and Romans, scuba-diving in these waters could lead to the discovery of historic remains.
 History isn’t just located at the bottom of the ocean though; visitors can spot prehistoric huts ashore and hike through astounding, lush trails.
 Fun fact: There aren’t actually that many rabbits.
-These are some of the best budget-friendly beach destinations.
+Traveling can get expensive, but you don’t have to miss out with the best budget-friendly beach destinations.

 Shipwreck (Navagio) Beach—Zakynthos, Greece